 You can go to the class for which you want to see your grades and click the Grades link in the Navigation drawer (three lines) on the left side of the page.
 You can also click on the dropdown menu next to your name at the top right of your Dashboard page to get to your Profile.
 On the Profile page you will find a Grades Overview link that shows your average in each course and links to your gradebook in each course.

 If you don't see a course in your Dashboard, don't panic.
 If your course is not available by the first day of class, email your instructor to ask when they plan to do so.

+Your online courses may require you to use proctoring services to take quizzes, test, or exams.
 UNO uses two different online proctoring services, Respondus and ProctorU.
 You can find out more about both of them here.